OneMore1/Omni-fMRI/README.md

 ### Preprocessing Pipeline

-We provide the end-to-end data preparation pipeline under ```data_preparation/```.
-Volumes were resampled with cubic spline interpolation to a $96\times96\times96$ grid at 2 mm isotropic resolution in MNI space.
+fMRI data were resampled with cubic spline interpolation to a $96\times96\times96$ grid at 2 mm isotropic resolution in MNI space.
 Time series with TR outside 0.7–0.8 s were voxel-wise resampled to 0.72 s with cubic splines, and signals were globally z-scored within the brain mask.
 We followed the preprocessing settings in [Swift](https://github.com/Transconnectome/SwiFT).

 ## Training